trompamusic/mei-friend/README.md

 ---

-To install, go to [https://atom.io/packages/mei-friend](https://atom.io/packages/mei-friend/).
+To install, go to [the atom package webpage](https://atom.io/packages/mei-friend/).